The Truth About Lap Dancing

-Find out more about strip clubs & read testimonies from performers on our publication page.
+Find out more about strip clubs & read testimonies from performers on our publications page.

 How Strip Clubs are Licensed

-Betwen 2005 and 2010, strip clubs were simply licensed as leisure venues like a cafe or a karoake bar and the industry mushroomed uncontrollably.
-A high profile campaign by pressure group Object and The Fawcett Society led to a change in the law (despite industry reps swearing in the press, and even to Parliament, that lap dancing 'wasn't sexual'; that regulation was a breach of club owners' human rights and its advocates framing this as a 'moral crusade').
+Between 2005 and 2010, strip clubs were simply licensed as leisure venues like a cafe and the industry mushroomed uncontrollably.
+A high profile campaign by pressure group Object and The Fawcett Society led to a change in the law (despite industry reps swearing in the press, and even to Parliament, that lap dancing 'wasn't sexual'; that regulation was a breach of club owners' human rights and its advocates framing it as a 'moral crusade').

 However, through a process of apathy, ignorance, bias and fear of the hugely powerful strip industry, many Councils are not properly enforcing their licensing rights - or responsibliites.
 They are still not listening to local people, still not doing what is best for the local communituy, still not considering the impact of the industry on women's safety, let alone equality, and continue to license and re-license strip clubs, even in blatantly inappropriate locations (like residential areas, near schools or even women's shelters).